12 Spring Lawn Care Tips for Atlanta

 For example, you should sharpen your mower blades before you mow your lawn for the first time.
 You also should re-string your weed eater, if it needs that.

-My Tip: If you don’t do this yourself (like me), have them serviced by a local small equipment shop.
-However, many shops are busy at the beginning of a new season, so plan accordingly to have it serviced a couple of weeks before you need it so it’s ready to go when you are.
+My Tip: If you have your lawn mower serviced by a local small equipment shop, note that many shops are busy at the beginning of a new season, so plan accordingly.
+Have your lawn mower serviced a couple of weeks before you need it so it’s ready to go when you are.

 See Related: